syegres/fix8/README.md

 [Fix8 Market Tech](https://www.fix8mt.com/) develops and maintains Fix8, [Fix8Pro and UFE](https://www.fix8mt.com).

 > [!TIP]
 > For enterprise use we recommend the commercially supported version of Fix8 - Fix8Pro.
-For an example of how to use Fix8Pro see [here](https://github.com/fix8mt/fix8pro_example).
+> Fix8Pro has a similar API to Fix8.
+For an example of how you could use Fix8Pro see [here](https://github.com/fix8mt/fix8pro_example).
+> (You'll need a license from Fix8MT).

 ## Contents